ZenPayroll adds support for contract workers, preps for expansion to Florida, Texas, and soon New York

 Our mission is to make payroll as simple & intuitive as possible using the principles & tools of modern software.
 The payroll market today is filled with unnecessary layers of complexity, manual tasks and numerous fees.
 We built ZenPayroll to fix this.

-Please reach out, we'd love to share with you what we're doing and how we're going to be the company to replace ADP & Paychex.
+Please reach out, we'd love to share with you what we're doing and see if there's a way to work together.